 Disoriented, dehydrated, and, in his own words, “lucky to be alive,” local hipster Odin Williams endured more than three hours without his smartphone yesterday.

-Williams, 24, was rushed to the emergency room at Touro Infirmary after a passer-by found him delirious and squatting in the middle of the sidewalk on Magazine Street.
+Williams, 24, was rushed to the emergency room at Touro Infirmary after a passer-by found him delirious and squatting in the middle of the sidewalk on Magazine Street holding a lifeless iPhone in his hands.

 “I thought he was homeless,” Metairie resident Laya Min said, “so I gave him a dollar.
 He kept looking at me, rubbing sticks together, and waving his darkened phone at me — that’s when I knew he needed medical attention.
 So I fired up my UBER app and got him a ride to Touro.”